Trump, Modi seek rapport despite friction on trade, immigration

 They stress the importance of the huge Indian market to U.S. companies and major growth in areas such as aviation, which offer significant opportunities for U.S. manufacturers.

-(Additional reporting by Patricia Zengerle; Editing by Steve Orlofsky and Bill Trott)
+(Additional reporting by Patricia Zengerle; Editing by Bill Rigby and Steve Orlofsky)